turingschool-examples/enumerable-challenges/ideas.md

 Your boss walks up to your desk in a foul mood.
-"Just look at this array of email addresses.
+"Just look at this array of email addresses."

-Some of the email addresses have capital letters in them!
+"Some of the email addresses have capital letters in them!
 I need you to fix this."
 She hands you an array of email addresses and she'd like back an array of all-lowercase email addresses.

 She gives you an hour because she thinks you're going to have to go through this by hand.
 Instead, you have a bright idea: you'll write some Ruby to solve this problem.
 Just make sure you write some tests as it would pretty embarassing if your script had some bugs in it